id101010/ansible-archlinux/INSTALL_LEGACY.md

 $ syslinux-install_update -i -a -m -c /mnt
 ```

-Edit the syslinux configuration to support your cryptlvm.
+Edit the /boot/syslinux/syslinux.cfg configuration to support your cryptlvm.
 To do this you need
 to change the APPEND lines for the Arch and Archfallback targets.
 To make sure your system
 has the right keyboard layout append a location and language entry to the
 kernel line.
 The example below uses the Swiss QWERTY layout.
 If you use an
 english QWERTZ layout you can omit these entries.
 The Quiet and Splash options
 are used for plymouth.
 This will give you a nice looking input field for the LUKS passphrase.
 The Resume statement is used for hibernation.
 If you don't want this you can
-omit it as well
+omit it as well.

 ```bash
 ...